confluentinc/ksql/docs/developer-guide/ksqldb-clients/java-client.md

 }

 for (int i = 0; i < 10; i++) {
-  final Row row = streamedQueryResult.poll();
+  // Block until a new row is available final Row row = streamedQueryResult.poll();
   if (row != null) {
     System.out.println("Received a row!");